-Results from the initial clinic-based randomised controlled trial of the SAS Small Group program (formerly called the Junior Detective Training Program) showed 76 per cent of children aged 8 to 12 years with Asperger's Syndrome who had clinically significant delays in social functioning improved to showing social skills within the range of typically developing children.
+Results from the initial clinic-based RCT of the SAS Small Group program (formerly called the Junior Detective Training Program) showed 76 per cent of children aged 8 to 12 years with Asperger's Syndrome who had clinically significant delays in social functioning improved to showing social skills within the range of typically developing children.
 Improvements in social skills and emotional regulation occurred across home and school and were maintained 5-months after the program ended.
-This Australian study currently holds the most clinically significant change published in the world for a social skills program for children with High-Functioning ASD.

-An independent evaluation of the SAS Small Group program conducted in Autism Spectrum Australia (ASPECT) Satellite Classes across five NSW school districts showed that SAS led to improvements in the emotional regulation and social skills of students with ASD, with treatment gains maintained one year after the program ended.
+An independent evaluation of the SAS Small Group program conducted in Autism Spectrum Australia (ASPECT) Satellite Classes across five NSW school districts showed that SAS led to improvements in the emotional regulation and social skills of autistic students, with gains maintained one year after the program ended.
 Results showed that supplementing the school curriculum with SAS led to significantly greater gains in students' social-emotional functioning than the standard curriculum alone, with SAS shown to be equally effective irrespective of students' socio-economic status, verbal comprehension level, gender, or age (between 8 and 14 years).
 This three-year evaluation involved collaboration between ASPECT and academics from the University of Sydney, University of Queensland, Monash University, Griffith University, Westmead Children's Hospital and King's College (London).